Einheit468/Voron-2.4-counterweight/Build.md

 > [!WARNING]
 > The instructions refer to converting a built Voron, with a Can-Bus Toolhead.<br>
-> Because the Z-cable drag needs to be replaced with the thinner ones.<br>
+> Because the Z-cable chain needs to be replaced with the thinner ones.<br>
 > Don't be surprised, the pictures are still old, the STL files are newer and correct.<br>